Godsspec/LITA_Class_Documentation/README.md

 ---
 This is where we include some basic lines of code or queries or even some of the DAX expressions used during the analysis

-'''SQL
+''' SQL
-SELECT=FROM TABLE 1
+SELECT * FROM TABLE 1
-WHERE CONDITION=TRUE
+WHERE CONDITION = TRUE
 '''

 ### Data Visualization